Tim Anderson Player Props: White Sox vs. Angels

-After hitting .308 with a double, two walks and three RBI in his past 10 games, Tim Anderson and the Chicago White Sox take on the Los Angeles Angels (who will start Tyler Anderson) at 8:10 PM ET on Tuesday.
+The Chicago White Sox and Tim Anderson, who went 0-for-4 last time out, battle Jaime Barria and the Los Angeles Angels at Guaranteed Rate Field, Wednesday at 2:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Angels.
+He had a hitless showing in his most recent game (0-for-4) against the Angels.

 Tim Anderson Game Info & Props vs. the Angels